proofrock/ws4sqlite/documentation/documentation/stored-statements.md

 As stated while discussing the [configuration file](configuration-file.md#storedqueries-lines-26-30-and-useonlystoredqueries-line-25), Stored Statements are a way to specify (some of) the statement/queries you will use in the server instead of sending them over from the client.

-This can be done to shorten the requests from the client; a more important reason is for security: when coupled with the next parameter, this allows the server to actually limit the SQL tat is performed to a set of predefined, controlled values.
+This can be done to shorten the requests from the client; a more important reason is security: when coupled with the `useOnlyStoredStatements` parameter, this allows the server to actually limit the SQL that is performed to a set of predefined, controlled values.
 If your db contains areas that are sensitive, and you don't want to expose them, this can be very effective.
 See also the [relevant section](../security.md#stored-queries-to-prevent-sql-injection).

+> ℹ️ Of course it's not limited to statements, but also queries works the same.
+"Statement" is just used in a generic sense here.

 #### Configuration